franzbu/EnhancedSpaces.spoon/README.md

 ## Additional Information

-### Change Size, Color, Opacity of Grid Indicators
+### Change Size, Color, and Opacity of Grid Indicators

 In case you would like to change the size, color and/or opacity of the grid indicators, add the following line to your 'init.lua'.
 The values, in this order, stand for: width, red, green, blue, opacity.
 Apart from the width, values between 0 and 1 are possible: